gosub-com/Zurfur/README.md

 ## Casting

-The cast as we know it from C# has several problems.
+The cast as we know it from C and C# has several problems.
 First, the parser doesn't know a type name is expected until after it has been parsed, meaning the IDE can't show a list filtered by type name while you are typing.
 Second, the syntax for cast looks strange for simple types `@myInt = (int)(a+b*myFloat)`